Yield: 12 servings (at least)

 I have now made two of these cakes–one for an impromptu post-New Year’s tea party and the other for a postponed 12th Night Party on Saturday night.
 It was a rave both times.
 But then I made two more rolled cakes according to another recipe and with considerable experimentation on my part in order to perfect the “sponge” to avoid dreaded cracks.

-In terms of decorating, yes, I know about aquafaba, though I confess to not yet trying it, and I was afraid it might not work for the meringue mushrooms typically used to decorate these yule logs.
+In terms of decorating, yes, I know about aquafaba and have made gorgeous meringues, but I was afraid it might not work for the meringue mushrooms typically used to decorate these yule logs.
 So I devised my own decoration of sliced almonds to suggest shelf-like mushrooms that grow on tree trunks.
 Some sprigs of rosemary and cinnamon sticks lend a woodsy note–with rosemary being a surprisingly enticing aroma with chocolate–and a light dusting of powdered sugar suggests a hint of snow.

 Someone told me it was the prettiest Buche de Noel she’d ever seen and another that it was my best dessert creation yet.
 That makes this recipe good enough to share with you.